DrunkenAlcoholic/sway-install/README.md

 - Profile: `minimal`
 - Applications -> Audio: `pipewire`
 - Network configuration: `Copy ISO network configuration to installation`
-- Additional packages: `git` or install git before running the script.
+- Additional packages: `git` (needed only to clone this repo).

 After installation finishes and you reboot into the new system, create a regular user with sudo privileges (if `archinstall` has not already done that) and sign in before running the script below.
+You need working internet for package installs.

 ## Usage

-1. Ensure `git` is available and clone the repository:
+1. If git is missing, install it and clone the repository:

    ```bash
    sudo pacman -S --needed git